-Cameron House Inn provides Gilchrist & Soames toiletries to our guests: soaps, shampoos, conditioner, body lotion and shower gel.
+Cameron House Inn provides Dickens & Hawthorne toiletries made from green tea and aloe to our guests: shampoos, conditioner and shower gel.

 Imagine a crisp autumn afternoon and you sitting in front of a blazing fire with a beverage in hand.
 That’s what our back porch fireplace is for…to make sure you relax to the fullest.
 Heck, some guests even light the fire during the warmer months – kind of like a beach bonfire without all the sand.